AbsoluteCommerce/Magento2-CacheBust/README.md

 ```

 # Usage
-Once installed and configured, there are various ways to bust your Magento 2 website asset cache.
+Once installed and configured, there are various ways to bust your Magento 2 websites cached assets.

 ## Admin Panel Buttons
-In the Magento Admin Panel go to `System > Cache Management` and you will see a new section at the bottom called 'Cache Busting'.
+In the Magento Admin Panel go to `System > Cache Management` and you will see a new section at the bottom called `Cache Busting`.
-Clicking these buttons will update the dynamic element of the `/version12345/` and then flush the appropriate Magento caches, so on their next visit your customers will download the assets afresh.
+Clicking these buttons will update the dynamic element `/version12345/` with a new value and then flush the appropriate Magento caches, so on their next visit your customers will download the assets afresh.

 ## Command Line Interface (CLI)
-In the Magento CLI tool you will see some new commands available, which can be used to bust cache during a deployment for example.
+In the Magento CLI tool you will see some new commands available, which can be used to automatically bust your cache during a deployment for example.

 ```
 ./bin/magento absolute:cache-bust:all